apiato/documentation/docs/main-components/requests.md

 ## How the authorize function work {#how-the-authorize-function-work}

-The `authorize` function is calling a `check` function which accepts an array of functions names.
+The `authorize` function is calling a `check` function which accepts an array of function names.
 Each of those functions returns boolean.

 In the example above we are calling three functions `hasAccess`, `isOwner` and `isKing`.